HarmonJavier01/creative_banana/README.md

-🍌 Nano Banana AI – Marketing Image Generator
+Image AI Generator – Marketing Image Generator

-Nano Banana AI is a professional digital advertising content generator built with React, Supabase, and Tailwind UI.
+Image AI Generator is a professional digital advertising content generator built with React, Supabase, and Tailwind UI.

 It helps agencies and marketers create eye-catching visuals for social media, banners, product ads, and more.